We look at several options showing you How to sharpen chainsaw blades by hand with some top rated equipment.

 If you do logging out in the bush, you don’t want to carry a guide, nor several different pieces, which you’ll probably set down and lose with you.

 You can put this sharpener in your pocket and pull it out when you need to touch up your blade.

 You need to know what you’re doing with this file in order to get your angles right.

-This sharpener gives you the best of both world, the greater portability of a file, but also a guide and depth gauge to help you maintain the proper angle on the chain teeth.
+This sharpener gives you the best of both worlds.
+The great portability of a file.
+Because a guide and depth gauge to help you maintain the proper chain teeth angle.

 Timberline Chainsaw Sharpener with 3/16″ Carbide Cutter

 The tungsten carbide cutter is hand turned using a handle.